 Without question, RC radios have changed more over the years than any other RC component.
 Better performance, more versatility, feature rich, and the best news...
 RC radios cost less now than they ever have.

 I actually feel a bit ill (I know I am not the only one) when I think of what I have spent on some of my RC radios over the years.
 They are basically obsolete now.
-Even my PCM computerized radio that I purchased just a few years ago is considered a dinosaur thanks to 2.4GHz
+Even a PCM computerized 72 MHz radio that I purchased not all that long ago is considered a dinosaur thanks to 2.4GHz spread spectrum modulation .

-For those of you who are just getting into radio control – you don’t know how lucky you are and I am a bit jealous.
+For those of you who are just getting into radio control – you don’t know just how lucky you are; and I admit, I'm somewhat envious of the number of choices now open to you.
 RC radio gear is so good and so inexpensive these days – it makes justifying this hobby a piece of cake – a very sweet piece of cake.